Giambelli, Pieri, and tableau formulas via raising operators: The Hall-Littlewood theory

 \subsection{The Pieri rule}

-Let $\la\subset\mu$ be two partitions such that $\mu/\la$ is a horizontal strip, and let $J$ be the set of integers $c\geq 1$ such that $\mu/\la$ does not (resp.\ does) have a box in column $c$ (resp. column $c+1$).
+Let $\la\subset\mu$ be two partitions such that $\mu/\la$ is a horizontal strip, and let $J$ be the set of integers $c\geq 1$ such that $\mu/\la$ does not (respectively does) have a box in column $c$ (respectively column $c+1$).
 Define

 where $m_c(\la)$ denotes the number of parts of $\la$ that are equal to $c$.

 For any $d\geq 1$ define the raising operator $R_t^d$ by

 Given a partition $\la$ of length $\ell$, we compute